 Northumberland Plate Runners

-The 2019 Northumberland Plate was won by the Alan King-trained Who Dares Wins, who could be back for more in the Northumberland Plate 2020.
+The 2020 renewal of the Northumberland Plate was won by a horse called Caravan Of Hope, he was trained by the Hugo Palmer yard and was the Northumberland Plate favourite.
+The 2019 Northumberland Plate was won by the Alan King-trained Who Dares Wins, who could be back for more in the Northumberland Plate 2021.

 Other notable Northumberland Plate runners in recent years have been Withhold, who won the race in 2018 – a win that gave trainer Roger Charlton his second Northumberland Plate winner since 2015.